japila-books/spark-sql-internals/docs/spark-sql-RDDConversions.md

 TIP: Use `RDD.toDebugString` to see the additional `MapPartitionsRDD` in an RDD lineage.

-The "map" function takes a Scala `Iterator` of link:spark-sql-Row.adoc[Row] objects and does the following:
+The "map" function takes a Scala `Iterator` of spark-sql-Row.md[Row] objects and does the following:

 .
 Creates a `GenericInternalRow` (of the size that is the number of columns per the input `Seq[DataType]`)

-. link:spark-sql-CatalystTypeConverters.adoc#createToCatalystConverter[Creates a converter function] for every `DataType` in `Seq[DataType]`
+. spark-sql-CatalystTypeConverters.md#createToCatalystConverter[Creates a converter function] for every `DataType` in `Seq[DataType]`

 .
-For every link:spark-sql-Row.adoc[Row] object in the partition (iterator), applies the converter function per position and adds the result value to the `GenericInternalRow`
+For every spark-sql-Row.md[Row] object in the partition (iterator), applies the converter function per position and adds the result value to the `GenericInternalRow`

 .
 In the end, returns a `GenericInternalRow` for every row